GovTechSG/2021-bootcamp-gds/exercises/31-Docker-Images.md

 As shown, each image is > 1GB in size!
 For a simple web application, the storage requirements seem rather large.
 Some disadvantages of having large unoptimized images include:

 1. Higher storage requirements.
-You may easily exceed storage quotas in your image registries.
+You may easily exceed storage quotas in your container registries.
 2. Higher bandwidth utilization to download and upload images.
 3. Potentially slower image build times.